vinitvijan26/freelancer/README.md

 # freelancer
-my first website using html, js, css, bootstrap, php, MySQL database as the name says, it's a website for freelancers, and people who want to hire freelancers to do their jobs.
+My first website using html, js, css, bootstrap, php, MySQL database.
+As the name suggests, it's a website for freelancers, and people who want to hire freelancers to do their jobs.

-screenshots:
+Screen Shots:

 ![alt text](screenshots/ScreenShot2016-12-11at2.28.08PM.png "Index page ")
 ![alt text](screenshots/ScreenShot2016-12-11at2.28.22PM.png "Index page ")